 BB: People throwing litter out of their car windows.

 TEVA: Yeah, that is annoying.
 Now on a totally unrelated note, what’s the best concert you’ve ever been to?

 BB: U2 360 tour in New Zealand.
 It was an amazing experience listening to “One Tree Hill” while One Tree Hill was lit up by a spotlight in the background of the concert venue.

 TEVA: Ok we know you’ve got lots of these…what’s the craziest story you have from the road?

-BB: Wow – there are a lot although I’m not sure how appropriate it is to repeat any of them here!
-Recently I had the opportunity to race Audi supercars on Indy track in the Napa valley with 70 of the worlds best Action sports athletes.
+BB: Wow.
+There are a lot, although I’m not sure how appropriate it is to repeat any of them here!
+Recently I had the opportunity to race Audi supercars on an Indy track in the Napa valley with 70 of the worlds best action sports athletes.
 That was a pretty crazy experience!
-Or maybe the time Madonna played a surprise gig at the Red Bull Racing after Party at the Montreal Grand Prix….
+Or maybe the time Madonna played a surprise gig at the Red Bull Racing after Party at the Montreal Grand Prix.
 But that’s another story!